Travel Ideas & Inspiration

 The Hofburg was the power seat of the Habsburg dynasty, and the Sisi Museum inside offers a glimpse into Empress Elisabeth’s life.

 You’ll see historic snapshots through the belongings of Empress Sisi, such as fans and gloves, beauty tools, a traveling medicine chest, and more.
-Make sure not to miss the Kaiserliche Schatzkammer Wien (the Imperial Treasury) to view sparkling imperial jewels!
+Make sure not to miss the Kaiserliche Schatzkammer Wien (the Imperial Treasury) to view all of the sparkling imperial jewels!

-How to visit the the Hofburg Palace and Sisi Museum
+How to visit the Hofburg Palace and Sisi Museum

-The palace is open daily and requires admission tickets.
+The palace is open daily and requires tickets.
 These tickets have timed entry, so plan accordingly.

 Where is the Hofburg Palace and Sisi Museum?